Academics

 Info For

 The fellowship is open to high-achieving students who are considering pursuing graduate study in humanities and social science fields (visit Mellon Mays Undergraduate Fellowship Program for a complete list of eligible majors).
-If you are a rising junior or senior with a GPA of 3.5 or higher, from a group that is underrepresented in the ranks of higher education professionals, or have a passion for eradicating racial disparities in higher education, you should consider applying to this program.

 Get to know a few former Mellon Mays Fellows.

-Suffering from fashion-industry burnout, Sherri V. Cummings ’15 found her passion in Africana Studies.
+Suffering from fashion-industry burnout, Sherri V. Cummings ’15 found her passion in Africana studies.
 Read more about her route to success at Brooklyn College and beyond.

 A noted author and scholar with a passion for the humanities, King spearheads programming that contributes to the intellectual life of the campus.
 Read more about Rosamond King.